What

 even matched

-stressed equally can still degrade at different rates particularly if they
+still degrade at different rates particularly if they are very small

-typically taken on large devices for this reason.
-The predictability of the
+large devices for this reason.
+The predictability of the degradation on

-large samples to get the mean degradation rate.
-The worst case degradation on
+get the mean degradation rate.
+The worst case degradation on smaller

 will actually